RationAI/xopat-docker/basic/client/config/INSTRUCTIONS.md

 Replace `../pathopus/config.php` with  `./pathopus/config.php` for a localhost docker-ready configuration.

 ### The Browser configuration.
-Place `./browser/index.php` file anywhere where you want to access the front-end gateway (file manager).
-Moving it to `/basic/client` folder will make the localhost at (default 8080) port open it automatically.
-Adjust necessary variables within this file if you want to change the behaviour of the file manager.
+Place `./browser/config.php` file to the browser repository root.
+You can also adjust values in the configuration file to adjust the behavior.
+In case of changes of image server URL, note these have to be reverse-proxy defined in `000-default.conf` (see CORS issues explanation in the parent README).

 ### The OpenSeadragon configuration.
 Either build the OpenSeadragon library: You will need Node.js installed.
 After you can use `npm` command, enter `pathopus/openseadragon` and run
 > `npm install -g grunt-cli`